Feyerabend/vm/jvm1/README.md

 [^progjava]: Lonnert, Set, *Programmering i JAVA*, 1. utg., KnowWare Publ., Bromma, 1997-, and also https://libris.kb.se/bib/2324301.
 Unfortunately it is here spelled as 'JAVA' instead of the correct 'Java'.
-Why, I have no idea, but it is not an abbreviation, such as 'BASIC' for instance is.
+Why, I have no idea, but it is not an abbreviation, such as 'BASIC' for instance is (Beginners' All-purpose Symbolic Instruction Code).

 ## jvm1